brendancrebs/butler/specs/language_options.md

 - Type: string

 - Description: `workspace` is a command to return an array of dependencies for a particular workspace.
 This command should simply return the dependencies for a single workspace.
 Expect that this command will be executed at the location of every workspace that was collected for the given language.

+  When a particular workspace imports other workspaces as dependencies, those dependencies have to be matched with the workspaces Butler has collected independently.
+Because of this, the internal dependencies should be formatted in one of two ways so Butler can properly match the path strings.
+One option is a path to the workspace extending from the `workspaceRoot` defined in the config.
+The next would be to supply the absolute path to the workspace.
+For clarity, paths to workspaces are represented as absolute paths within Butler.

+  External dependencies however will be represented in the specified format for that language.

-- Example:
+- Config Example:

 ```yaml
 dependencyCommands: